Veterans Disability Attorneys

 Our team at West & Dunn provides appellate assistance to veterans seeking disability compensation from the U.S. Department of Veterans Affairs.
 We understand the challenges veterans face when they are unable to access their benefits due to technical complications or bureaucratic ineptitude.
 Our experienced veterans’ disability lawyers represent vets at all levels, from the Regional Offices to the U.S. Supreme Court.

 The Department of Veterans Affairs exists to compensate veterans for injuries incurred during military service that result in chronic disabilities.
 Unfortunately, every year the system gets more complex.
-The failure to understand the rules and regulations can lead to denial of even the most well founded claims.
+The failure to understand the rules and regulations can lead to the denial of even the most well-founded claims.

 In order to obtain service connection, a veteran must prove three things: